jhermann/dependency-check-py/README.rst

 ``DEPENDENCY_CHECK_HOME``       ``~/.local/dependency-check``
 =============================== ==============================================================================================

-To update to a new version,
-delete ``~/.local/dependency-check/bin/``,
-set ``DEPENDENCY_CHECK_VERSION`` to the new version number, and call ``dependency-check``.
+To update to a new version of the OWASP software, delete ``~/.local/dependency-check/bin/``, set ``DEPENDENCY_CHECK_VERSION`` to the new version number, and call ``dependency-check``.